wboyz/javascript/README.md

   - [9.1](#9.1) <a name='9.1'></a> Always use `class`.
 Avoid manipulating `prototype` directly.

-  > Why? `class` syntax is more concise and easier to reason about.
+  > Miért? `class` syntax is more concise and easier to reason about.

     ```javascript
     // rossz